openaddresses/openaddresses/CONTRIBUTING.md

 `regexp` | Allow regex find and/or replace on a given field.
 Useful to extract house number/street/city/region etc when the source has them in a single field.
 `join`   | Allow multiple fields to be joined with a given delimiter.
 `format` | Allow multiple fields to be formatted into a single string.
+`remove_prefix` | Removes a field value from the beginning of another field value.
+`remove_postfix` | Removes a field value from the end of another field value.

 ##### Attribute Tag Examples